NeuroTechX/EEG-ExPy/doc/misc/ntcs_phase1_instructions.md

 EEG-Notebooks supports two general options for streaming data from muse devices in windows:

-1. `Brainflow'
+1. `Brainflow`

-2. `Bluemuse'
+2. `Bluemuse`

-Whilst `BlueMuse' is an excellent tool, the preferred option is `Brainflow', as this is run directly within Python without having to manage an additional streaming tool.
+Whilst `BlueMuse` is an excellent tool, the preferred option is `Brainflow`, as this is run directly within Python without having to manage an additional streaming tool.

 However, we have found that `Brainflow` does not work on all Windows machines, particularly Windows 11.